zhangyuanxun/perceptron/README.md

 # Perceptron learning algorithm in Matlab
-A Matlab demo tries to understand the perceptron learning from geometric view.
-The process of learning algorithm is to maximizing the angle between weight vector and feasible boundary.
+A Matlab demo tries to understand the perceptron learning from the geometric view.
+The process of learning algorithm is to maximize the angle between weight vector and feasible boundary.
 Hence, the optimal weights will be perpendicular to the feasible boundary.

 ## Reference
 This demo is revised based on Geoffrey E. Hinton course in Coursera[[link]](http://www.cs.toronto.edu/~tijmen/csc321/)